Columbine Memorial Foundation

 Columbine Memorial Committee

-The Columbine Memorial Committee was formed in June 1999 and was disbanded after completion of the construction of the Columbine Memorial in 2007.
+The Columbine Memorial Committee was formed in June 1999 and consisted of many community leaders and members who committed themselves to planning and designing the Memorial.
+The Committee disbanded after the completion of the Memorial construction in 2007.

 Columbine Memorial Committee Mission Statement: